d-grossman/joojanta200/README.md

 Named after the glasses worn by [Zaphod Beeblebrox in Hitch hikers guide to the galaxy](http://hitchhikers.wikia.com/wiki/Joo_Janta_200_Super-Chromatic_Peril_Sensitive_Sunglasses).

 The project utilizes [CRF as RNN model](http://www.robots.ox.ac.uk/~szheng/papers/CRFasRNN.pdf) to assign labels to pixels.
-The demo preserves pixels assigned to people while blacking out all other labels.
+The demo preserves pixels assigned to people while blacking out pixels associated with other labels.
 (Think of it as automating background removal around people)

 ## Three different docker files, Three different purposes.